-5. When you notice a negative thought, acknowledge that it is a negative one, and let it pass.
+5. When you notice a negative thought or emotion, acknowledge that it is a negative one, and let it pass.

 6. Make sure to return to either the present moment or your breathing if you get distracted.

-7. Don’t be harsh on yourself if your mind does wander, this practice takes time.
+7. Don’t be harsh on yourself if your mind does wander, this mindfulness practice takes time.